mochtod/ssb-build-server-web/cline_docs/progress.md

 - Combination of the SSB Build Server Web and VM workspace repositories
 - Configuration of Docker Compose for the combined setup
 - Creation of directory structure for the combined repository
+- Added GitHub integration for Atlantis in docker-compose.yml and .env
+- Updated Atlantis configuration to use dummy GitHub credentials for testing

 ## Blockers

 - ✅ Need to understand the exact format of Terraform files expected by Atlantis (Resolved)
+- ✅ Need to set up containerized Atlantis with GitHub integration (Resolved)
 - Access to test environment for end-to-end validation
-- Need to set up containerized Atlantis for testing
+- Need to configure GitHub repository for Atlantis integration
 - Need to configure NetBox for IP address allocation